caketaster/mildew-detection/README.md

 ## Explanation and logical basis for models
 ### Softmax Activation Function Model
 Softmax models are most often used for [multi-]categorical classification tasks where there are 3 or more categories to be distinguished between ('is this image a tree, lampost or traffic light', 'is this image a house, apartment or shed' etc).
 The model requires these classifications to be encoded as digits [0, 1, 2 etc] and the output is a probability of one of these digits, which we can then translate back into more easily understood language.
 Softmax models can, of course, also be used for binary classification tasks such as the project we're working on. <br><br>
+Convolution layers are used to select dominant pixel values from the non-dominant pixels in images using filters, and max-pooling layers reduce the size of images by extracting only the dominant pixels within the pool size.
+This reduced image only contains the dominant features of the image.
+The combination of these two layers removes the nonessential part of the image and reduces complexity, therefore providing more accuracy. <br><br>
 The model starts off with a relatively simple input layer and increases in complexity through the model (filters increasing from 32 to 64 to 128).
 Kernel size is varied to search for features at differing resolutions.
 Max Pooling is set to (2,2) or (3,3) in early layers, but in the final 2 convolutional layers to (1,1), which has no effect on spatial dimensions, effectively scanning the entire image with no reduction in size. <br><br>
 A small dropout layer is introduced after several layers (0.1 = 10%) to introduce randomness by randomly dropping a percentage of neurons.
 I was worried that with a relatively deep model there was a danger of overfitting, so thought it wise to include 2 dropout layers, albeit dropping out at a relatively low level (0.1 and 0.3). <br><br>
 Activation on every layer was ReLu as through extensive testing it seemed to perform the best, but in the final convolutional layer I used a tanh layer to capture more nuanced patterns.
 Multiple different activation layers were tested, tanh and relu consistently gave the best results. <br>